bcgov/alcs/bin/migrate-oats-data/README.md

 If you want to see a detailed description of the available arguments and options, run the script with the -h or --help flag.

 ## Prod data obfuscation

 Prerequisites:

 - prod OATS postgres DB restored on local
-- prod ALCS postgres DB restores on local
+- prod ALCS postgres DB restores on local.
+NOTE!
+The ALCS DB obfuscation covers only MVP BD structure, which is deployed at the time of the creation of alcs script!
-- python

 ### How to run:

 - activate virtual env, the same way you would do it for starting etl,
 - install python requirements `pip install -r requirements.txt`
 - run data obfuscation `python migrate.py obfuscate`